AMIRIS-Py

 - `amiris download`: download the latest versions of [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) and [examples](https://gitlab.com/dlr-ve/esy/amiris/examples) files

-- `amiris run`: perform a full workflow by compiling the `.pb` file from your `scenario.yaml`, executing AMIRIS, and converting results
+- `amiris run`: perform a full workflow by compiling the `.pb` file from your `scenario.yaml`, executing AMIRIS, and extracting the results

-- `amiris comparison`: compare the results of two different AMIRIS runs to check them for their equivalence
+- `amiris comparison`: compare the results of two different AMIRIS runs to check their equivalence

 You may also use the arguments as a list of strings in your script directly, e.g.